openbraininstitute/sonata-extension/source/sonata_simulation.rst

    ============================== =========== ============ ==========================================
    Property                       Type        Requirement  Description
    ============================== =========== ============ ==========================================
-   voltage                        float       Mandatory    Specifies the membrane voltage the targeted cells should be held at in mV for the first step stimulus. duration_levels                list[float] Optional     Specifies the durations of each step stimulus. voltage_levels                 list[float] Optional     Specifies the membrane voltages the targeted cells should be held at in mV for each step stimulus starting from the 2nd one. series_resistance              float       Optional     Specifies the series resistance in M :math:`\Omega`.
+   voltage                        float       Mandatory    Specifies the initial membrane voltage the targeted cells should be held at in mV. duration_levels                list[float] Optional     Specifies the durations of each step stimulus. voltage_levels                 list[float] Optional     Specifies the membrane voltages the targeted cells should be held at in mV for each step stimulus starting from the 2nd one. series_resistance              float       Optional     Specifies the series resistance in M :math:`\Omega`.
 Default is 0.01 M :math:`\Omega`.